isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The <strong><a href="https://www.nparks.gov.sg/nature/community-in-nature/straw-headed-bulbul-working-group" rel="noopener nofollow" target="_blank">Straw-headed Bulbul Working Group</a></strong> hopes
+<p>The <strong><a href="https://www.nparks.gov.sg/nature/community-in-nature/straw-headed-bulbul-working-group" rel="noopener nofollow" target="_blank">Straw-headed Bulbul Working Group</a></strong> (SHBWG)
-to create awareness about the Straw-headed Bulbul, its plight and how everyone can help ensure the population continues to thrive in Singapore.</p>
+booth brings together volunteers and members to introduce visitors to the Straw-headed Bulbul.
+Through displays and conversations, they will share more about the bird, its threats, and conservation status in Singapore and globally, explain the role of the working group, and highlight how the public can help protect this remarkable songbird.</p>
 </td>
 </tr>
 <tr>